Refreshing Singapore’s Industry Transformation Maps – where do robotics fit in?

 a) Commercially available and export ready:

-Have worked with any of the above 23 industries and successfully implemented robotic solutions and installations in work processes to increase productivity as well as address labour challenges.
+Have worked with any of the below 23 industries and successfully implemented robotic solutions and installations in work processes to increase productivity as well as address labour challenges.

 Experienced in cobots.